section-engineering-education/engineering-education/content/articles/anomaly-detection-model-on-time-series-data-using-isolation-forest/index.md

 ![Second line chart](/engineering-education/anomaly-detection-model-on-time-series-data-using-isolation-forest/second-line-chart.png)

 The line chart above shows the number of taxi rides recorded during each hour of the day.
 During the morning hours (5-10), the number of taxi rides increases or is higher.
 Most people are going to work at this time.
-Also, during the evening hours, the number of rides is higher because most people are from work.
+Also, during the evening hours, the number of rides is higher because most people are going back home from work.

 We will also plot a detailed line chart to show all the data points.